 Foundationalist Theories of Epistemic Justification

 Foundationalism is a view about the structure of justification or knowledge.
-The foundationalist’s thesis in short is that all knowledge and justified belief rest ultimately on a foundation of noninferential knowledge or justified belief.
+The foundationalist’s thesis in short is that all knowledge or justified belief rest ultimately on a foundation of noninferential knowledge or justified belief.

-- 1. The Regress Arguments for Foundationalism
+- 1. Regress Arguments for Foundationalism

 - 2. The Classical Analysis of Noninferential Justification